Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Experimental Results

 \subsection{Ablation Study}

-We ablate the two core components in our framework: RAG and reflection.
-We also evaluate alternative backbone LLMs.
+We perform ablation studies on the RAG and reflection modules of our framework and test the framework with different backbone LLMs.
 Results averaged over all designs are reported in \Cref{tab:ablation}.

-The complete framework (\textbf{Ours}) achieves the best timing quality, with the highest total slack and best worst slack.
-Replacing GPT5-mini with GPT-4o-mini (2024-07-18) yields a modest degradation in both slack metrics.
-For local deployment consideration, we also use open-source DeepSeek-V3.2 (2025-12-01)~\cite{LLM-TR25-Liu}, which improves power and area slightly, but results in slightly worse timing slack.
+Replacing the default GPT-5-mini with GPT-4o-mini (2024-07-18) yields a modest degradation in both slack metrics.
+We also use open-source DeepSeek-V3.2 (2025-12-01)~\cite{LLM-TR25-DSLiu}, which improves power and area slightly, but results in slightly worse timing slack.

-Removing RAG degrades timing and generally worsens power/area, indicating that retrieval provides important state-matched guidance for both scheduling and legal tool use.
-Disabling reflection causes a larger drop in timing quality (both total and worst slack), highlighting that cross-round feedback is critical for refining schedules from historical traces.
-Removing both RAG and reflection leads to the largest regression, confirming that these two components are complementary.
-We analyze runtime and token cost in the next section.
+Removing the RAG and reflection mechanisms individually results in QoR degradation, with the removal of both leading to the worst results.
+Thus, both natural-language expertise grounding and QoR-aware reflection are essential for a successful ECO.